Art History Modern Art (Twentieth Century)

 III.
 Course (Catalog) Description

 Course is a comparative study of modern art as an expression of human experience.
 Content includes major artists, styles and movements from 1900 to 1945.
 Focus is on development of perceptive stylistic analysis and ability to understand a work of art in relation to cultural context.

 IV.
 Learning Objectives

-B. Student will identify and attribute works of art from this period as to date/timeline, region, artist, and style.
+- Identify and attribute works of art from this period as to date/timeline, region, artist, subject, medium, function, elements, organization and style.

-D. Student will analyze artwork in relation to its religious, social and cultural meaning or significance.
+- Analyze art work in relation to its religious, social and cultural context and significance.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • unauthorized changes on official documents,

 • pretending to be someone else or having someone else pretend to be you,